pepelsbey/pepelsbey.dev/src/pages/about.md

 contacts:
   title: Contacts
-  desc: |
-    You can get in touch with me via email or Telegram
+  desc: 'You can get in touch with me via email or Telegram'
   list:
   - title: pepelsbey@gmail.com
     url: mailto:pepelsbey@gmail.com